Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties

 \subsection{MINLP Optimal Algorithm}

-Although the optimization framework \cref{eqn:framework} is an MINLP problem with nonlinear constraints, all the constraints except for \cref{eqn:detcon} and \cref{eqn:no1cons} are in fact linear ones.
-Fortunately, even the quadratic constraints \cref{eqn:detcon} and \cref{eqn:no1cons} in \cref{eqn:framework} only involve the products of disjoint pairs of variables.
-Such quadratic constraints are often called bilinear constraints, and Gurobi is well-suited for addressing such constraints.
-As shown in \cref{{fig:cuttingplane}}, the Cutting Planes and Branching algorithm built in Gurobi explore the entire search space and given enough time, it will find a globally optimal solution.
-The details of the algorithm are out of the scope of this paper.
+Although the optimization framework \cref{eqn:framework} is an MINLP problem with nonlinear constraints, all constraints except for \cref{eqn:detcon} and \cref{eqn:no1cons} are in fact linear ones.
+Fortunately, even the quadratic constraints \cref{eqn:detcon} and \cref{eqn:no1cons} are bilinear constraints that only involve the product of disjoint pairs of variables.
+Gurobi is well-suited for addressing such constraints.
+It employs cutting planes and branching algorithm; see~\cite{mitchell2002branch} for more information.
+Leveraging this solver, \textbf{\cref{alg:opt}} finds an optimal solution to \cref{eqn:framework}, which results in a convex approximation of the PRS computed by \cref{alg:kde}.

-With the help of the Cutting Planes and Branching algorithm built in Gurobi, we develop \textbf{\cref{alg:opt}} to solve the formulated optimization framework \cref{eqn:framework}.
-Through implementing \cref{alg:opt}, we can figure out an optimal solution to the MINLP problem \cref{eqn:framework}, which accounts for an optimal convex approximation of the probabilistic reachable set computed by \cref{alg:kde}.